Four Top Tips to Develop Better Email Marketing Campaigns

 So many people think that ‘big is best’ when doing email marketing and strive to get the biggest list possible without giving any consideration to who the intended recipients are or even whether they know them.

-Read more about this topic here, but why blast emails to people who might not be interested in what you have to say?
+Why blast emails to people who might not be interested in what you have to say?

 The best email marketing programs, unlike the classic 'cold call', require you to actually know your contacts and clients.
 This can be based on known information kept in a CRM, previous buying habits, known support issues, known interests and so on.